-- Tab expansion
+- Tab expansion (with version 27 of the microcode)

-- Automatic carriage return insertion
+- · Automatic carriage return insertion

 - Automatic line wrap

 - Form feed to multiple line feed conversion

 The line printer controller uses two UNIBUS addresses.
 The first address accesses the line printer CSR, while the second address accesses one of eight indirect registers.
 The indirect address field (line printer CSR bits (10:8)) determines which one of the eight indirect registers is to be accessed.